nim-works/phy/passes/design.md

 A `Def` defines a named rule, an `Append` appends to an existing named rule, and a `Remove` removes the given rule(s) from the named rule.
-A `Reference` is a reference to another name rule.
+A `Reference` is a reference to another named rule.
 There are two special references: `<int>` and `<float>`.
 They refer to a literal integer and float value, respectively.

 The idea is to use S-expressions as the serialization format (it's both human